Where Can You Donate Furniture?

 How can I get rid of furniture that can’t be donated quickly?

 Giving the furniture away for free may be the fastest way to get rid of it.
-You can post a picture of the item in a local neighborhood group or a “buy nothing” group on social media.
-However, exercise caution when posting free items for pickup.
+You can post a picture of the item on a local marketplace or in a local neighborhood group or a buy-nothing group on social media.

-How do I know if the organization is a nonprofit?
+How do I know if an organization is a nonprofit?

-If you want the potential tax benefits, you’ll need to donate to a 501(c)(3) organization.
-Check out the organization’s website for its designation.
+Check out an organization’s website to see if it’s designated as a nonprofit.
 Your local city government may also post a list of local nonprofits on its website.

 Article sources